chukfinley/blocker/README.md

 Also, do not publish your actual NextDNS API key with your public repository.
 Use sample configurations with dummy values or use secure methods (such as environment variables) to manage your credentials.
 ```

----

-## Final Remarks

-- The service reads all important variables (such as the blocked time and NextDNS credentials) from the JSON configuration file.
-- A sample configuration file (`blocker_config.sample.json`) is provided to help others set up their configurations while keeping sensitive data private.
-- The included README explains features, requirements, installation steps, and how to run as a background systemd service.

-You now have a complete solution that meets your requirements and is ready for publishing on GitHub with a sample configuration and documentation.
-Enjoy!